-The Community Infrastructure Levy is a new planning charge, introduced by the Planning Act 2008.
+The Community Infrastructure Levy is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
 It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010.
 Development may be liable for a charge under the Community Infrastructure Levy (CIL), if your local planning authority has chosen to set a charge in its area.

 The introduction of the levy means that charging authorities require additional information to determine whether a charge is due and to determine the amount.